All Products

 • Backup vault storage capacity fee

-• Mirror vault storage capacity fees and cross-region replication traffic fees from the backup vault that are generated after you enable cross-region replication
+• Mirror vault storage capacity fees and cross-region replication traffic fees that are generated after enabling cross-region replication

-• Fees for resources, such as OSS, that are used after you restore from a backup point
+• Fees for resources such as OSS buckets that are used after a restore from a backup point

 Tablestore